Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Oct.
 8, 2024

-111: How to parent complex kids with ADHD or other differences
+How to parent complex kids with ADHD or other differences.

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-How to parent kids who struggle with ADHD, anxiety and life Nobody wants their child to struggle, but it's inevitable at some point.
+Ask Rachel anything How to parent kids who struggle with ADHD, anxiety and life Nobody wants their child to struggle, but it's inevitable at some point.
 Many of the problems our kids face will be part of a well-worn path through the teenage years.
 But some kids have more complex needs.
-Parenting them can be far more challenging, and require a far great draw on our own resources, which is why I've been looking out fo…
+Parenting them can be far more challenging, and require a far great draw on our own resources, which is why I've been looking out for advice that will help those of us who find ourselves in that situ…

 Listen to the Episode